CBS News Radio: Features and news programs

 In 2009, CBS launched a long-form late night talk program hosted by Jon Grayson, based at KMOX St. Louis, and a morning talk show hosted by Michael Smerconish, based at WPHT Philadelphia, on some of its owned-and-operated stations.
 CBS handled the syndication of Grayson's show itself, while syndication for Smerconish's show to non-CBS stations had been outsourced to Dial Global (which at that time was not involved with the CBS Radio Network itself).
 Grayson's show, Overnight America, also entered national syndication via Dial Global on January 30, 2012.
 Smerconish discontinued the morning show in 2011 and Grayson's show ended its national distribution a few years later.

 Three of CBS's television programs are currently simulcast over CBS News Radio affiliates; those are Face the Nation, 60 Minutes, and the CBS Evening News.
-Some stations, including WCBS in New York and WBZ in Boston, air the entire Evening News.
+Some stations, including WCBS in New York and WBZ in Boston, aired the entire Evening News.
 In addition, the Late Show with David Letterman Top Ten List was also broadcast by the network in a short-form-feature format until the show's conclusion with David Letterman's retirement in 2015.

 Other public-affairs features include CBS Healthwatch with Dr. Emily Senay, Raising Our Kids (formerly suffixed with in the 90s during that decade) with former WCBS morning anchor Pat Carroll, What's in the News, and "Eye on Washington," a daily look at goings on in the nation's capital.

-During the overnight hours, the CBS News streaming service carries a simulcast of CBS News Radio's top-of-the-hour reports.
+During the overnight hours, the CBS News 24/7 streaming service carries a simulcast of CBS News Radio's top-of-the-hour reports.

 In March 2021, CBS News Radio hired John Batchelor to host a nightly newsmagazine, Eye on the World.
-Batchelor had previously hosted an eponymous show that was syndicated through Westwood One and, before that, ABC Radio Networks.
+Batchelor had previously hosted an eponymous show that was syndicated through Westwood One and, before that, through ABC Radio Networks.